trohit/ik/systemdesign/ANALYTICS/TERMINOLOGY.md

   - Transform : clean the data (databricks, Synapse serverless, Azure Data factory)
   - Model : copy the data into a format that more native to the end-user to use(like relational, start schema)
   - Visualize / ML : for the PowerBI user to create reports
-- Medallion Arch:tiers of enterprise data mgmt, pioneered by DataBricks, adopted by Microsoft for its new data platform
+- [Medallion Arch](https://blog.bismart.com/en/medallion-architecture):tiers of enterprise data mgmt, pioneered by DataBricks, adopted by Microsoft for its new data platform
-  - bronze:
-  - silver:
+  - sometimes also called multi-hop achitecture
+  - describes quality of data in a data lakehouse
-  - gold:
+  - Types
+    - bronze: raw data thats gets ingested.
+Data is stored as it is collected, usually from a variety of sources and in formats such as CSV or JSON.
+    - silver: filtered, cleaned and transformed data.
+Tasks such as filtering, validation and normalisation of the data are carried out and stored in efficient formats.
+This phase may include defined schemas and additional metadata.
+    - gold: Business level data : Structured data already prepared for analysis and business use.
+Data is structured, optimised for fast queries and can be enriched with additional information or merged with other data sources for deeper insights.
 - data lake: centralized repository that allows you to store all your structured and unstructured data at any scale.
   - data lakes are designed to store data in its raw format (the same format when the data comes from its source),
     - whether it’s structured data like relational databases